 SECTION 4.
 Budgets.

-The Steering Committee shall be responsible for developing an annual budget which shall be presented to the membership at the annual meeting for approval.
+The Steering Committee shall be responsible for developing an annual budget which shall be presented for approval to the membership at the annual meeting.
 The National Center for Pavement Preservation will provide quarterly reports of expenditures and balances of available funds to the Secretary/Treasurer.